songyanghan/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Artificial Intelligence
+- Machine learning
 - Reinforcement learning
 - Autonomous driving
 - Game theory
-- Optimization
+# - Optimization
-- Optimal control
+# - Optimal control

 # Education to show in About widget
 education: